zhanyang01/tp/docs/DeveloperGuide.md

 4. The update list of filtered `Person` objects are then displayed on the ui.

-The following activity diagram shows how the filter tag operation works:
+The following activity diagram shows how the Filter tag operation works:
 <img src="diagrams/FilterTagActivityDiagram.png" width="450">

-The following sequence diagram shows how the filter tag operation works:
+The following sequence diagram shows how the Filter tag operation works:
 <img src="diagrams/FilterTagSequenceDiagram.png" width="900" />

 Return to [Table Of Contents](#table-of-contents)